-Sakkarakottai Bird Sanctuary that forms a part of the SakkarakottaiKanmoi is named after the Sakkarakottai village.
+Therthangal Birds Sanctuary that forms a part of the TherthangalKanmoi is named after the Therthangal village.
 The exact year or period of construction of the Kanmoi is not available.
-The importance of the tank as a bird habitat was identified in the year 2010, since then protection used to be provided to the birds that nest in the tank.
-It is evident that birds' took advantage of the village tank that was constructed for the purpose of irrigating agricultural fields.
+The importance of the tank as a bird habitat was identified in the year 2009, since then protection used to be provided to the birds that nest in the tank.
+It is evident that birds took advantage of the village tank that was constructed for the purpose of irrigating agricultural fields.
 The villagers are supportive to protect the birds as the water enriched (Guano) with the droppings of these birds was of considerable fertility value to the adjoining agricultural fields.
-Villagers of Sakkarakottai are traditionally protective about the birds.
-Understanding the importance of the area, Tamil Nadu Forest Department declared it as a birds sanctuary in the year 2012.
+Villagers of Therthangal are traditionally protective about the birds.
+Understanding the importance of the area, Tamil Nadu Forest Department declared it as a birds' sanctuary in the year 2010.
 The sanctuary is managed scientifically under the consistent and clear interests of Tamil Nadu Forest Department.
 The sanctuary is under the administrative and protection charges of the Wildlife Warden, Gulf of Mannar Marine National Park, Ramanathapuram.
-Currently the sanctuary is under the field control of Range Forest Officer, Ramanathapuram Range.
+Currently the sanctuary is under the field control of Range Forest Officer, RamanathapuramRange.
+This is the 3rd management plan of Therthangal bird sanctuary.

-3.2 Timber operations including bamboo and firewood harvest
+Timber operations including bamboo and firewood harvest